-If you are new to phone work, you will have to pass on Blue Zebra at least until you get some experience.
+If you’re new to phone work, you will have to pass on Blue Zebra.
 They are looking for people who have between two or more years of outbound, cold-calling experience.

 Is this an employee position?

-No. When you get hired by Blue Zebra, you are hired as an independent contractor.
+No. You work for Blue Zebra as an independent contractor.
 So no taxes will be taken out of your pay, but you’ll be responsible for the tax amount at the end of the year.